Dating Bipolar: Don’t Ask Me No Questions, I’ll Tell You No Lies – Part 1

 I watched the movie The Wolverine while at a hotel in Connecticut.
 Mariko sat across from Logan, who’d stuck his chopsticks upright in the rice.
 “Don’t do that.
 It’s a bad omen.
 It reminds us of incense at funerals.”
 Later, Logan does it again.
 Mariko removes the chopsticks and shakes her head sadly.
 “I don’t expect you to understand.
 You’re not Japanese.”

-How can I expect a man who isn’t in the entertainment business to understand what I deal with every day?
+How can I expect a man who isn’t in some form the entertainment business to understand what I deal with every day?

 I’d written this excerpt an earlier blog: “I am so fucking fucked, it’s fucked up.